 Bulk mailing

-Bulk mailing is the practice of sending a single email to a large list of recipients at once, as opposed to individual one-to-one correspondence.
-In the context of marketing, bulk mailing is how promotional emails, newsletters, announcements, and mass communications are sent.
 Rather than composing and sending an email to each recipient individually, a marketer uploads or selects a contact list, composes the message in an email platform, and the platform distributes it to every recipient on the list.
 The underlying infrastructure handles authentication, delivery, tracking, and bounce management at scale.

 Bulk mailing requires different tools and practices than individual email.
 Standard email providers like Outlook or Gmail are not designed for bulk sending and will flag or block accounts that send to large lists.
 Dedicated email service providers and marketing automation platforms are built specifically for this purpose, with sending infrastructure that manages deliverability, processes unsubscribes automatically, and provides campaign-level analytics.

-For B2B marketers, bulk mailing is the backbone of email marketing operations.
+For marketers, bulk mailing is the backbone of email marketing operations.
 Even within a bulk send, modern platforms allow significant personalisation: dynamic content blocks that change based on the recipient’s attributes, merge tags that insert personal details, and conditional logic that shows different content to different segments within the same send.
 The distinction between bulk mailing and highly personalised email is narrowing as automation and data capabilities improve.

 Is bulk mailing the same as spam?

 No. Bulk mailing is a legitimate practice when done to a permission-based list of contacts who have opted in to receive communications.
 Spam is unsolicited bulk email sent to people who have not given consent.
 The difference is consent and relevance.
 Bulk mailing becomes spam when it is sent to purchased lists, to people who have not opted in, or when it continues after someone has unsubscribed.
-Lawful bulk mailing requires a valid contact database, a clear opt-out mechanism, and compliance with applicable regulations like GDPR.
+Lawful bulk mailing requires a valid contact database, a clear opt-out mechanism, and compliance with applicable regulations, such as GDPR.

 What is the difference between bulk mailing and transactional email?